 - Bring a large pot of salted water to a boil, and then cook the pasta according to the package directions.

 - While the pasta is cooking, in a small bowl, whisk together the eggs, yolks, cheese, and black pepper.

 - When the pasta is “al dente”, drain, reserving a cup of pasta water.

-- Return the pasta to the pot and add the pancetta, crumbled sage, and squash puree along with 1/3 of a cup of the pasta water.
+- Return the pasta to the pot and add the pancetta, crumbled sage, and squash puree, roasted squash if using, along with 1/3 of a cup of the pasta water.